Second Heart Sounds

 The second heart sound (S2) is the result of heart vibrations transmitted to the chest wall when the aortic (A2) and pulmonic (P2) valves close.
 These valves close at the end of systole.

 S2 is heard as a single sound when the aortic and pulmonic valves close simultaneously or nearly so.
 Because of a higher closing pressure, the aortic component is louder and closes slightly ahead of the pulmonic valve.

 Physiologically Split S2

-When the aortic and pulmonic components can be separately heard, this is often a physiological split.
+When the aortic and pulmonic components can be separately heard, this is known as a physiological split.
 This type of split is heard during inspiration.
 During expiration, a single S2 is heard.
-However the degree of physiological splitting can decrease as adults age.
+However, the degree of physiological splitting can decrease as adults age.
 Because the pulmonic sound component has less intensity than the aortic component, a split S2 is best heard at the pulmonic position.

 Fixed Split S2